DivorcedHorse/CS4773Assignment3/readme.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 * Memento Pattern -  Our Menemto Pattern implementation included the following classes:
-  * Menemto.java -  gets a snapshot of originator state (shapeType, color, xCord, yCord, isAlive, isSelected).
+  * Memento.java -  gets a snapshot of originator state (shapeType, color, xCord, yCord, isAlive, isSelected).
   * Originator.java - Keeps shapes internal state that we want to save to return to later.
   * Caretaker.java - keeps track of multiple memento(saved states), so that whenever a shape needs to go back to a previous state it has the infomation to do so.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 * Strategy Pattern - Our Strategy Pattern implementation included the following classes:
   * Shapes.java - This class contains instance variables and methods(commands) that every shape should have.
-Groups and enxapsulates behavior that the subclasses have.
+Groups and encapsulates behavior that the subclasses have.
   * Rectangle.java - The Rectangle class inherits every method from the Shapes.java class but has its own stategy(behavoir) to draw the shape since a rectange contains a width       and height while some others do not.
   * Circle.java - The Circle class inherits every method from the Shapes.java class but has its own stategy(behavior) to draw the shape since a Circle contains a radius while     some others do not.